Q: What do you mean by equity?

 Q: Why is it important for SMART to address equity?

-A: SMART’s vision is an Oregon in which every child can read and is empowered to succeed.
+A: SMART’s vision is an Oregon in which all children can realize their full potential through reading.
 Gaps in access to housing, employment, health care and a myriad of other racial and economic disparities mean that children are not starting with the same access to opportunities.
-We have a responsibility to address and dismantle systemic and institutional bias within our program and organization, and to proactively support the communities we serve.
-With the scope and scale of our program, mobilizing 5,000 volunteers annually, we have a tremendous opportunity to create better, more equitable outcomes for kids.
+Literacy breaks down barriers and opens the door to opportunity, which means that by providing reading support and access to books where they’re needed most, we have a tremendous opportunity to level the playing field and create better, more equitable outcomes for kids.

 Q: I hear the phrases “opportunity gap,” “achievement gap” and “education gap” used frequently in conversations about educational equity.
 What do these phrases mean and how are they similar and/or different?

-A: SMART has made a decision to instead use the term Education Gap to refer to the inequities students of color face in educational outcomes.
+A: SMART uses the term Education Gap to refer to the inequities students of color face in educational outcomes.
 Oregon’s education gap persists throughout all key milestones that determine our students’ academic and life success, including third-grade reading levels and high school graduation rates.
 (Click here to learn about Oregon’s education gap.)
 We can do better for our kids, and SMART has a role to play in the solution.

 The Opportunity Gap is the disparity in access to quality schools and the resources needed for academic success, such as early childhood education, highly prepared and effective teachers, college preparatory curricula, and equitable instructional resources.[1]
 Think of it as the broadest, most encompassing term for describing the inequities communities of color face when it comes to resources, access and opportunities.
 For a toolkit on the Opportunity Gap, click here.